 Makara Sankranthi | 2020

-Sankranti harvest festival dedicated to SUN GOD.
+Sankranti summer festival dedicated to SUN GOD in January every year.
 Sankranti means a new beginning peace & prosperity.
-Sankranti is additionally a definite identity of the crop in India.
-Sankranti is one of the oldest and most vibrant festivals in India. it’s believed to be 8000 years old, it’s seen by different names in several parts of the country in several ways in January.
+Sankranti is additionally a specific identity of the crop in India.
+Sankranti is one of the oldest and most vibrant festivals in India.
+It has believed to be 8000 years old; it’s seen by different names in several parts of the country in several ways in January.

-It is called by different names in several states, but the sensations remain an equivalent.
+Different names in several states call it, but the sensations remain an equivalent.
 Things like jaggery, coconut, milk, and rice are commonly utilized in homes to form offerings for the festival.
-Makar Sankranti also marks the top of winter, and it’s around this point that the times begin to urge longer and warmer.
+Makar Sankranti also marks the top of winter, and it is around this point that the times begin to urge longer and warmer.

 Regional Name: –

 Since India is mainly a country of agrarian society, Sankranti celebrated in different parts of India with different rituals.

 Many harvest festivals celebrated here.
 The festival is celebrated all over India on the same day, but each region has different names.
 However, crop festivals, bonfires, and banquets are common to all celebrations of Sankranti.
 The discussion here is about the various names of Pongal and their special celebrations that are prevalent in India.

 In Karnataka, there is a harvest festival, a New Year, and a festival of happiness and a celebration of embracing the family of friends and neighbors, servants and the poor, cows, and then all living beings.

 In Tamil Nadu, people celebrate Pongal in four days.
 Freshly chopped rice cooked, and this preparation is called Pongal.